mxsergeev/dyfi-ddns-updater-docker/README.md

 ### 2. Configure Environment Variables

-Create a `.env` file or set the following variables:
+Create an `.env` file and set the following variables:

 - `DYFI_USER` – your dy.fi username
 - `DYFI_PASS` – your dy.fi password